canonical/charmed-kubeflow-uats/README.md

 1. Create a Kubeflow Profile (i.e. `test-kubeflow`) to run the tests in
 2. Submit a Kubernetes Job (i.e. `test-kubeflow`) that runs `tests` The Job performs the following:
-   * Mount the local `tests` directory to a Pod that uses `jupyter-scipy` as the container image
+   * If a `-local` tox environment is run, then it mounts the local `tests` directory to a Pod that uses `jupyter-scipy` as the container image.
+Else (in `-remote` tox environments), it creates an emptyDir volume which it syncs to the current commit that the repo is checked out locally, using a [git-sync](https://github.com/kubernetes/git-sync/) `initContainer`.
    * Install python dependencies specified in the [requirements.txt](tests/requirements.txt)
    * Run the test suite by executing `pytest`
 3. Wait until the Job completes (regardless of the outcome)